- WHERE TO STAY

-The gallery is relatively unknown and is housed in the southern part of Kensington Gardens / Hyde Park.
+The gallery is relatively unknown compared to others mentioned above and is housed in the southern part of Kensington Gardens / Hyde Park.

-The permanent exhibition houses the largest collection of Dalí sculpture in the world as well as rare graphics, jewellery, furniture and watercolours.
+The permanent exhibition houses the largest collection of Dalí sculptures in the world as well as rare graphics, jewellery, furniture and watercolours.

 The sometimes 'naughty boy' of the galleries.
 Conceived in 1947 by a group of artists and patrons i as a "laboratory" or "playground" for contemporary arts.
 It continues to challenge traditional notions and boundaries of art forms.